€4.7 million

 If the owner sells the property through an agency, the buyer usually pays a commission.
 Legal support of the transaction costs approximately 1.2% of the sale amount, which are optional expenses.

-real estate in Austria
+Capital gains tax on the sale of real estate in Austria